dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 Route names:

 * Must be globally unique.
 * Are used as the OpenAPI operation id when OpenAPI support is enabled.
-See the [OpenAPI/Swagger section](#openapi) for more details.
+See the [OpenAPI section](#openapi) for more details.

 ### Route Parameters